|

 Grain Market Highlights

-• To see the current 6-10 Day Temperature and Precipitation Outlooks courtesy of the Climate Prediction Center, and maps showing the percentage of crops in drought, courtesy of the USDA and US Drought Monitor, scroll down to the other Charts/Weather Section.
+• To see the current U.S. 8 – 14 day Temperature and Precipitation Outlooks, courtesy of the NWS and NOAA, scroll down to the other Charts/Weather Section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.